-The Internet Investigations Training Program (IITP) is designed to give the agent, criminal investigator or analyst the basic understanding they need to conduct cyber-based investigations.
+The Internet Investigations Training Program (IITP) is designed to give investigators, analysts, and individuals serving as direct law enforcement support a basic understanding of and the skills needed to conduct Internet-based investigations.

-Investigating the cyber criminal can be one of the most complex tasks facing the law enforcement professional today and requires a multidisciplinary approach supported by technical expertise that was not needed with traditional crime.
-The IITP focuses on investigations and operations centered on the use of the internet and its many communities that are being exploited for criminal activity day to day.
+Investigating Internet crimes can be one of the most complex tasks facing the law enforcement professional today.
+It requires a multidisciplinary approach, supported by technical expertise to a degree not commonly seen with traditional crime.

-- Applicants should be criminal investigators, non-criminal investigators, criminal analysts, intelligence analysts, or intelligence specialists from the federal, state and local law enforcement community who are tasked with conducting cybercrime investigations.
+- Applicants should be investigators, intelligence analysts, intelligence specialists, or individuals serving as direct law enforcement support personnel, from the federal, state and local law enforcement community who are tasked with Internet-based investigations.

 Required Training Materials